 How to design a panel survey

 Design your survey carefully and with a goal in mind.
 Reliable and meaningful data can be collected when there is a maximum response to a survey.
 When you design and deploy a panel survey, the same principles are applicable.
 Let us now understand the critical attributes while creating a panel survey:

 - First, set your goals: One of the essential characteristics of designing a panel survey is defining the purpose of the study.
-If the intent of the study is unclear at any point in time, we recommend reinstating the use of the survey and then start with defining other attributes.
-Asking “why” is the first vital step.
-For example, the goal of a study could be to analyze the impact of the royal wedding on the country’s micro-economy.
+If the intent of the study is unclear at any point in time, we recommend reinstating the use of the survey and then starting with defining other attributes.
+For example, the goal of a study could be to analyze the impact of royal weddings on the country’s micro-economy.
+You, asking “why,” is the first vital step.

 - Ask the right questions: As mentioned earlier, a panel survey can be deployed to collect both quantitative and qualitative data.
 The researcher must be careful about the type of survey questions they need to ask.
 They must understand whether to use quantitative or qualitative questions to gather the correct information to make informed decisions.
 A right mix of open-ended questions and close-ended questions can help respondents answer the survey with maximum efficiency.

 - Structure the survey: Once the researcher defines the type of questions, it is equally important to structure them to avoid confusion among respondents.
 If respondents get confused while answering the survey, they might end up leaving it half-filled, or the possibilities are they might not fill it at all.
 A well-structured survey will help respondents understand and respond well to the study.